tlrobrn/speculation/rules.md

 # Speculation

-Set up your hand to score big in the end!
+Set up your hand and manipulate the market to out-score your opponents!

 ## Required to Play